RickStrahl/Westwind.AspnetCore.LiveReload/LiveReloadServer/README.md

 You can specify explicit file extensions to monitor using the `--Extensions` switch.
 The default is: `".cshtml,.css,.js,.htm,.html,.ts"`.

+> #### Slow First Time Razor Startup
+> First time Razor Page startup can be slow.
+Cold start requires the Razor Runtime to load the compiler and related resources so the very first page hit can take a few seconds before the Razor page renders.
+Subsequent page compilation is faster but still 'laggy' (few hundred ms), and previously compiled pages run very fast at pre-compiled speed.

 ## Razor Files
-You can also use 'loose Razor Files' in the designated folder, which means you can use `.cshtml` Razor Pages with this server with single file functionality.
-There is support for Layout pages, ViewStart, ViewImport, partials etc.
+LiveReloadServer has **basic Razor Pages support**, which means you can create **single file, inline Razor content in Razor pages** as well as use Layout, Partials, ViewStart etc. in the traditional Razor Pages project hierarchy.
+As long as **all code** is inside of `.cshtml` Razor pages it should work.

+### No Compiled C# Code
+However, there's **no support for code behind razor models** or  **loose C# .cs compilation** as runtime compilation outside of Razor is not supported.
+All dynamic compilable code has to live in Razor `.shtml` content.

+### External Assembly Support
+You can however add **external assemblies** to support external code in your site, by adding final dependent assemblies (not NuGet packages!) into a `./privatebin` folder below your WebRoot.
+Assemblies in this folder will be loaded when the site is launched and become available for access in your Razor page code.

+## Using Razor Features
 To serve a Razor page create a page that uses some .NET code using C# Razor syntax.
-For example here's a `Hello.cshtml`:
+For example here's a `hello.cshtml`:

 ```html
 @page